Does FRM register with any regulatory body?

 Who makes the investment decisions?

-FRM requires a third party custodian to hold all client assets for independent accounting and safekeeping.
+FRM requires a qualified, third party custodian to hold all client assets for independent accounting and safekeeping.

 What is the Chartered Financial Analyst (CFA) designation?

 Chartered Financial Analyst is a professional designation earned by candidates that have passed a series of rigorous examinations measuring their competence and integrity.
 Awarded by the CFA Institute, it is one of the fastest growing professional credentials in the world and is a globally recognized standard.
-The CFA Institute leads the investment industry by setting the highest standards of ethics and professional excellence.
+The CFA Institute mission statement is "To lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society."